Customer-focused contact centers have come a long way from the outdated cost centers of the past.

 👉 Use an automated contact center if your business handles transactions and payments regularly.

-Whether internal or external, a contact center license is often used to facilitate helpdesks.
+Whether internal or external, a support center license is often used to facilitate helpdesks.

 Here, IT managers can manage their incoming tickets while providing a proactive experience to colleagues reporting issues.

-Mimicking the inbound call experience of a customer contact center, IT can provide an optimized experience.
+Mimicking the inbound call experience of a customer contact center, IT can optimize the experience.
 After all, if you’re looking after your clients, why wouldn’t you look after your employees?

-👉 Look into an enterprise communications system if your business needs to streamline IT requests.
+👉 Look into an enterprise telephony system if your business needs to streamline IT requests.

-We’ve touched on the basic contact center features a little.
-Let’s dive into 10 high-quality features that can really transform your customer care or sales operation.
+We’ve touched on the basics a little.
+Let’s dive into 10 high-quality contact center features that can really transform your customer care or sales operation.

 Integrating your contact and customer relationship management (CRM) software is a no-brainer.